myzhibie/microblog/readme.md

 Key words
 -------------
 > - [nodeV0.10.33](https://nodejs.org/),this is the latest version of node so far in 2015.
-> - [jadeV1.9.2](http://jade-lang.com/),now jade is the default template engine in the Express,noe any more ejs.
+> - [jadeV1.9.2](http://jade-lang.com/),now jade is the default template engine in the Express,not any more ejs.
 > - [ExpressV4.12.1](http://expressjs.com/).this version of express web strcture changed a lot in the past 3 years.The most significant change is that some functionalities in express2.x were divided into independent middlewares in express4.x
 > - [MongoDBV3.0.2](http://mongodb.org/) and [MongooseV4.0.1](http://mongoosejs.com/) .Mongoose is a elegant mongodb object modeling for node.js.In 2012,it has not been released yet.Now we can use it to manipulate the MongoDB database instead of native nodejs for MongoDB.
 It is more convenient!